Sam-Rowe/justaddapicnic.com/_posts/2018-01-16-minnis-bay.markdown

 * We always bring 2 hats for the children, one wet and one dry.
 * Lots of sun cream and water.

-### Share with us
-Once you've visited the beach share your experience with your friends and family on social media using the #justaddapicnic.
-Help us keep our website up-to-date by sharing changes with us at suggestions@justaddapicnic.com.